adobe-apiplatform/user-sync.py/docs/user-manual/index.md

 and mappings, you must configure the tool to be able to recognize those customizations.
 - When you want to use username (rather than email) based logins.
+- When you want to manage some user accounts manually through the Adobe Admin Console in addition to using User Sync

 ### Managing Users with Adobe IDs

-There is a configuration option `managed_identity_types` which can be set so as to manage Adobe ID users (and also to exclude other types).
+There is a configuration option `exclude_identity_types` (in the adobe_users section of the main config file) which is set by default to ignore Adobe ID users.
+If you want User Sync to manage some Adobe Id type users, you must turn this option off in the config file.

 You will probably want to set up a separate sync job specifically for those users, possibly using CSV inputs rather than taking inputs from your enterprise directory.
-Be sure to configure this sync job to ignore Enterprise ID and Federated ID users, or those users are likely to be removed from the directory!
+If you do this, be sure to configure this sync job to ignore Enterprise ID and Federated ID users, or those users are likely to be removed from the directory!

-Removal of Adobe ID users via User Sync is not generally a safe
+Removal of Adobe ID users via User Sync may not have the effect you desire:
-practice:

 * If you specify that adobeID users should be removed from your organization, you will have to re-invite them